AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AMLGroup/Create.md

 AMLGroup.Create Method
 ======================
-AutomationML 2.1 APICreates an AMLGroup AML object with this name, using the provided document.
+Creates an AMLGroup AML object with this name, using the provided document.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)